mdekstrand/friendly/README.md

 objects to facilitate their display.
 Types such as [Quantity] then provide methods to further customize this presentation.

+Right now this crate supports a few useful types, but has much more to add.
+Contributions (via pull requests) are most welcome!
+Please make sure you include tests, though.

 ## Features

 This crate supports some features: